 The MSc Global Governance course is designed to ensure that you develop an in-depth understanding of global governance and the increasingly intertwined nature of government, business and non-governmental organisations (NGO) activities.
 The course focuses on debates relating to sustainable development.

 It is delivered by leading academics who are experts in their field, and boasts an international teaching team who are able to share their first hand experience of cross cultural negotiation, global partnerships and new security challenges.
+Students on the Global Governance course benefit from regular masterclasses and sessions from noted figures from the world of business and politics.
 On completion of the MSc Global Governance course, you will be well equipped for senior roles in some of the top international organisations.
 To keep up-to-date with the latest global governance insights, read Dr Bela Arora’s Global Starter for Ten blog.

 The MSc Global Governance is uniquely underpinned by the principles of the United Nations Global Compact and United Nations Principles in Responsible Management Education.
 The University of South Wales is a signatory of both the United Nations Global Compact and the Principles in Responsible Management Education.